adrianocansian/DNS-Eyes-for-macOS/README.md

 # DNS Changer Eye - macOS Edition

-A fully automated and comprehensive solution for continuous DNS server rotation on macOS Sequoia.
+A fully automated and comprehensive solution for continuous DNS server rotation on macOS.
 Designed with a strong emphasis on privacy, security, and user convenience.

+## Project Status

+⚠️ This is an experimental research project.

+The software is functional but under active development and should be considered a testing and learning tool rather than a production-ready solution.

+Interfaces, behavior and configuration details may change as the project evolves.

+Feedback, audits and contributions are highly welcome. **Use at your own risk!** Feedback and audits are welcome.

+## Origin and Credits

 This project is conceptually inspired by  **DNS Changer Eye** by [BullsEye0](https://github.com/BullsEye0/DNS_Changer_Eye), (original Linux implementation by BullsEye0) and reimplemented for native macOS integration.
+This repository adapts the concept for native macOS integration.

 The full article explaining the importance of DNS in ethical hacking can be found at [HackingPassion.com](https://hackingpassion.com/why-your-dns-settings-could-make-or-break-your-hacking-career/).

-## Origin and Credits

-This project is conceptually inspired by DNS Changer Eye (https://github.com/BullsEye0/DNS_Changer_Eye), originally developed for Linux by BullsEye0.

-This repository adapts the concept for native macOS integration.

-## Project Status

-⚠️ **Experimental research project.**

-Use at your own risk!
-Feedback and audits are welcome.

 ## 📋 Table of Contents